qubic/docs/docs/developers/smart-contracts/overview.md

 **2. IPO-Based Deployment (Initial Public Offering)**

-Each contract must be proposed through an IPO process where the community allocates compute resources (votes) for execution.
-This crowdsourced validation ensures only useful or trusted logic consumes network power.
+Each contract must be proposed through a voting process, where the computor allocates compute resources for its execution.
+If the proposal is accepted, the contract will be integrated into the core code, after which the IPO process takes place.
+If all shares are successfully sold during the IPO, the contract will be constructed.

 **3. No Virtual Machine, No Gas Model**